jettify/pytorch-optimizer/README.rst

 Warning
 -------
-Do not pick optimizer based on visualizations, optimization approaches have unique properties and may be tailored for different purposes or may require explicit learning rate schedule etc. Best way to find out, is to try one on your particular problem and see if it improves scores.
+Do not pick an optimizer based on visualizations, optimization approaches have unique properties and may be tailored for different purposes or may require explicit learning rate schedule etc. The best way to find out is to try one on your particular problem and see if it improves scores.

-If you do not know which optimizer to use start with built in SGD/Adam, once training logic is ready and baseline scores are established, swap optimizer and see if there is any improvement.
+If you do not know which optimizer to use, start with the built in SGD/Adam.
+Once the training logic is ready and baseline scores are established, swap the optimizer and see if there is any improvement.

 A2GradExp